twgenaux/twgenaux.github.io/ASTME1394MessagParsing/ASTME1394MessagParsing.md

-We used a bi-directional translation map to remap the message Position:Value pairs into Key:Value pairs.
+I used a bi-directional translation map to remap the message Position:Value pairs into Key:Value pairs.

 Here we list the extracted message Key:Value pairs: